theVDude/BlaseballCompact/index.md

 * I believe there is another commonly used userstyle, `Big Blaseball`, that is not compatible with CompactBSB

+## Recent Updates

+* Fix for homepage game widget

+* NOW INCLUDES SHARK ATTACKS (The graphic for the shark attacks should display as of v 0.0.13

 ## Comparisons

 A few screenshots to compare between layouts for normal blaseball, BIG SCREEN Blaseball, and BIG SCREEN Blaseball + Compact BSB